symbiote-library/docker-project/apache/readme.md

 # Symbiote Apache

-An apache2 image with backed in SSL certificates
+An apache2 image with baked in SSL certificates

 Has vhosts to capture all requests to *.symlocal domains for both http and https.